gtxistxgao/Logger/README.md

 Thanks to http://stackoverflow.com/questions/12057214/jlayer-pause-and-resume-song

-this guy killed the thread then resume the music from some points later.
-But it seems not a big deal to my project.
-Let first make the wheel running.
+this guy killed the thread then resume the music from some points later than the pause point.
+But it's not a big deal to my project.
+Let's make the wheel running first.
 This one works, so I took it.
 Thanks.

-Follow is the new Main window:
+Following is the new Main window:

+This one looks decent.
 ![main window2](ProgressPics/9.7/Main.png)

+click choose music file, then this dialoge jumps out.
 ![main window2](ProgressPics/9.7/20160908001052.png)
+we can use the three button to test play the music, to decide if we want them.
 ![Pause and Resume](ProgressPics/9.7/20160908001127.png)

 ##progress: 2016.9.7